Diversity & Inclusion Strategic Plan

-- Design new ways of efficient communication, internal and external, with one consistent voice that integrates Episcopal Identity in everything we do.
+- Design new ways of efficient internal and external communication with one consistent voice that integrates the Episcopal Identity in everything we do.

 - Highlight our commitment to diversity and inclusion as well as Trinity’s other core values to communicate their connection and why they are all essential to high-quality student outcomes.

 - Continue to develop and refine our outreach and marketing strategies.